swcarpentry/make-novice/_episodes/09-conclusion.md

 > rules and add new variables to:
 >
 > * Create a new directory called `zipf_analysis` in the project directory.
-> * Copy all our code, data, plots and the Zipf summary table to this
+> * Copy all our code, data, plots, the Zipf summary table, the Makefile and config.mk
+>   to this directory.
->   directory.
-The `cp -r` command can be used to copy files and directories
+>   The `cp -r` command can be used to copy files and directories
 >   into the new `zipf_analysis` directory:
 >
 >   ~~~